-After many years of compiling and reporting member production data for the U.S. market, BIFMA has revised its data collection process in an attempt to better reflect contract furniture production throughout North America, including products manufactured in Canada and Mexico.
-The BIFMA data collection process changed during the fourth quarter of the company's 2016 fiscal year.
-Prior to this change, products manufactured in Canada or Mexico and shipped to the U.S. were excluded from BIFMA's estimate of industry shipments and orders.
+After many years of compiling and reporting member production data for the U.S. market, BIFMA is revising its data collection process in an attempt to better reflect contract furniture production throughout North America, including products manufactured in Canada and Mexico.
+The BIFMA data collection process has been changing from the fourth quarter of the company's 2016 fiscal year.
+Prior to the change, products manufactured in Canada or Mexico and shipped to the U.S. were excluded from BIFMA's estimate of industry shipments and orders.
 The new methodology was designed to provide a better reflection of the market as a whole, especially given the rise in competition based in Canada and Mexico as well as sourcing moves by the company's existing competitors.
-Additionally, BIFMA revised its product definitions to better fit products specifically designed for the Healthcare and Education end markets.
-The overall effect of these revisions is that the estimated market size for the North American contract industry increased substantially - resulting in a re-orientation of market share estimates across each industry participant.
+Additionally, BIFMA is revising its product definitions to better fit products specifically designed for the Healthcare and Education end markets.
 The BIFMA statistics that are mentioned throughout this document are based on the revised method of compiling the industry data.